blender/blender/doc/python_api/rst/info_overview.rst

    bpy.utils.register_class(SimpleOperator)

-First note that we subclass a member of :mod:`bpy.types`, this is common for all classes which can be integrated with Blender and used so we know if this is an Operator and not a Panel when registering.
+First note that it defines a subclass as a member of :mod:`bpy.types`, this is common for all classes which can be integrated with Blender and is used to distinguish an Operator from a Panel when registering.

 Both class properties start with a ``bl_`` prefix.
 This is a convention used to distinguish Blender properties from those you add yourself.
 Next see the execute function, which takes an instance of the operator and the current context.
 A common prefix is not used for functions.
 Lastly the register function is called, this takes the class and loads it into Blender.
 See `Class Registration`_.

 Regarding inheritance, Blender doesn't impose restrictions on the kinds of class inheritance used, the registration checks will use attributes and functions defined in parent classes.

-class mix-in example:
+Class mix-in example:

 .. code-block:: python